 From Hollywood to the FROW, the iconic Birkin bag has become a global symbol of status and wealth.
-Its easy-to-recognise shape and hardware can be customised in countless exotic materials, and it's handcrafted in a six-phase process over the course of 20 hours.
+Its easy-to-recognise shape and hardware can be customised in countless materials, and it's handcrafted in a six-phase process over the course of 20 hours.
 Even with its jaw-dropping price tag, the Hermès Birkin remains one of the most difficult bags to get your hands on because of overwhelming demand.
+That said, luxury resale site Vestiaire Collective recently revealed that the Birkin was one of the most in-demand bags last year and saw a 185% increase in sales in 2020.
 But what exactly has given this iconic piece of arm candy such enduring popularity?
-To understand how the Birkin bag became such a hot-ticket item, keep scrolling.
+To understand how the Birkin bag became such a hot-ticket item, read on.

-A straw-and–tan leather version of the Hermès Birkin on the streets of fashion week.
+A red version of the Hermès Birkin on the streets of fashion week.

 THE BIRKIN'S BEGINNINGS

 Jane Birkin with a basket bag instead of her namesake creation.

 In 1983, so the story goes, Jean-Louis Dumas—chief executive of Hermès at the time—was seated next to Jane Birkin on a flight from Paris to London.
 When the actress's top-handle basket bag tipped over, pouring all of its contents on the floor, Dumas felt inspired to design the icon a bag that was equally as stylish as her signature style but would actually stay closed—so inspired, in fact, that he drew the initial design on an aeroplane sick bag (chic) right then and there.
 And soon after, the Birkin bag was born.

 Jane Birkin with a very full Birkin bag.

 Khloé Kardashian with a crocodile version of the Hermès Birkin.